qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/scroll.rst

 Scroll
 ******

-``Scroll`` is a container, which allows vertical and horizontal scrolling if the contents is larger than the container.
+``Scroll`` is a container, which allows vertical and horizontal scrolling if the content is larger than the container.

-XXX
-===

 .. _pages/widget/scroll#preview_image: